Our Leadership

 Howard Mills

-Howard Mills is a retired Deloitte Managing Director and Global Insurance Regulatory Leader and a Former Superintendent of the New York Insurance Department.
-He is a Senior Advisor to McKinsey & Company, where he advises C-suite leaders and boards in the areas of regulatory and reputational risk, executive positioning, strategy, environmental, social, and governance, financial communications, crisis management, M&A, and public policy.
-Mr. Mills is currently Executive Vice President of Business Development and External Affairs of beeXact, an engineering technology company that designs and permits fiber optic networks.
-During his career at Deloitte (2007 through 2019), he served Deloitte’s largest U.S. and global insurance clients.
-Prior to his management consulting career, Mr. Mills was the Superintendent of the New York State Insurance Department (2005 through 2006).
-During his tenure as Superintendent, he led the department’s transition to conducting risk-based examinations, was a leader at the National Association of Insurance Commissioners on issues such as principles-based reserving for life insurance companies, terrorism risk insurance, and disaster preparedness.
+Howard Mills is a retired Deloitte Managing Director and Global Insurance Regulatory Leader and a Former Superintendent of the New York State Insurance Department.
+Mr. Mills is currently a Partner in Pavement Management Group, a roadway infrastructure consultancy.
+During his 17-year management consulting career, he advised C-Suite leaders and the boards of global financial services companies in the areas of regulatory and reputational risk, Enterprise Risk Management, executive positioning, strategy, financial communications, crisis management, M&A, and public policy while working in over 50 countries around the globe.
+During his tenure as Superintendent, he led the department’s transition to conducting risk-based examinations and was a leader at the National Association of Insurance Commissioners on issues such as principles-based reserving for life insurance companies, terrorism risk insurance, and disaster preparedness.
 He was active at the International Association of Insurance Supervisors, was a Member of the Presidential Financial and Banking Information Infrastructure Committee, served as Co-Chair of the International Commission on Holocaust Era Insurance Claims, and testified before Congress on matters impacting the insurance industry.
 Mr. Mills was elected to three terms in the New York State Assembly (1999 through 2004), where he rose to the office of Deputy Minority Leader and was a member of the National Council of Insurance Legislators.
-He is a director of Genworth Financial (NYSE: GNW) and previously served on the Board of Directors of Ensight, a cloud-based insurance sales platform.
-He is a member of the Board of the Insurance Federation of New York, currently serving as Board President, and is a Trustee of The Institutes Griffith Insurance Education Foundation.
+Mr. Mills is a Board Member of Genworth Financial, Inc. He is President of the Board of the Insurance Federation of New York and is a Trustee of The Institutes Griffith Insurance Education Foundation.
 Mr. Mills received a BA in political science from Marist College and his MA in public administration from The American University.
 He is a National Association of Corporate Directors Governance Fellow.
 Mr. Mills is a Member of the Audit, Finance and Risk, and Technology and Cybersecurity Committees at The Doctors Company.

 William C. Rupp, MD